DCVNet: Dilated Cost Volume Networks for Fast Optical Flow: Experiments

 We show some visual results of estimated optical flow from different approaches in Fig.~\ref{fig:vis_flow}.
 We can see that our approach DCVNet can capture the motion of challenging scenes, leading to visually appealing results akin to others.
 Particularly, for the bamboo images, our approach produces sharper motion boundaries and smoother motion estimates in the background compared to both PWCNet~\cite{sun2018pwc} and VCN~\cite{yang2019volumetric}.
 We refer readers to the supplementary materials for more visual results.

-\textbf{Model size and memory.} Thanks to the usage of dilated cost volumes and 3D convolutions for cost volume filtering, our model achieves great compactness and reasonable memory consumption, as shown in Table~\ref{tab:num_param_mem}.
-It has the fewest number of parameters compared to other state-of-the-art approaches.
-For GPU memory, our DCVNet needs 1.99GB.
-With mixed-precision support, which is available in most current GPUs (including a mid-end 1080ti GPU), its GPU memory usage decreases to 1.68GB.
-Optical flow, as a fundamental task, is usually integrated into other models.
-Therefore, such compactness is valuable, leaving more room for other components in an entire system design.
+\textbf{Model size and memory.} Our model achieves reasonable model compactness and memory consumption, as shown in Table~\ref{tab:num_param_mem}, compared to other state-of-the-art approaches.
+For GPU memory, our DCVNet needs 1.16GB, which is lower than RAFT, DICL, and VCN.

-\textbf{Inference speed.} Compared to existing approaches, especially methods relying on the sequential estimation strategy, our DCVNet runs significantly faster, meeting the real-time inference requirement.
-On a mid-end 1080ti GPU, our approach takes only 14ms to process two RGB images from the Sintel dataset (with a resolution of $1024\times 436$), running at 71 fps, which avoids optical flow computation from being a bottleneck as a pre-processing step.
-We use a CUDA implementation for the cost volume construction, which only takes 2ms.
-Most of the time is spent on the decoder part (cost volume filtering and optical flow hypotheses fusion and upsampling) that takes 8ms.
-The encoder part (image features extraction) needs 4ms.
+\textbf{Inference speed.} Compared to existing approaches, our DCVNet runs significantly faster, meeting the real-time inference requirement.
+On a mid-end 1080ti GPU, our approach takes only 33ms to process two RGB images from the Sintel dataset (with a resolution of $1024\times 436$), running at 30 fps.
+We use a CUDA implementation for the cost volume construction, which takes 10ms.
+Most of the time is spent on the feature extraction part that takes 14ms.
+The decoder part to convert the cost volume to optical flow needs 9ms.